stanzinofree/r2ban/Readme.md

 <a name="changelog">
 ## Changelog

+v 0.2
+- Separated mail config from software config
+- Create template folder and template name value variable in config file
+- Insert not prod function to test variable and test workflow of software
+- If not abuse mail found use cc as to address

 v 0.1
 - Release software

 <a name="todo" />
 ## TODO
-- Creation of template separate folder
 - Division from text template and css template
 - Creation of software config file and move actual config in mail_conf file
-- No abuse mail found function
 - Updating Software function
 - Attach log function